Miloslav Masopust

-Miloslav Masopust (born 26 September 1924) is a retired general of the Czechoslovak Army Corps in the Soviet Union.
+Miloslav Masopust (26 September 1924 – 4 January 2026) was a general of the Czechoslovak Army Corps in the Soviet Union.

 Early life

-Masopust was born on September 26, 1924, in Český Straklov in Volhynia, Dubno district.
+Masopust was born on 26 September 1924, in Český Straklov in Volhynia, Dubno district.
 At the time, the city was part of Western Ukraine, which was occupied by Poland.
 Masopust attended a Polish grammar school until the Soviet Union occupied the region in 1939.
 During the German-Soviet invasion of Poland, Masopust witnessed a German pilot, who piloted a Czechoslovak aircraft, bomb train transports full of refugees and wounded soldiers.

 Shortly after the occupation began, the Soviets disbanded grammar schools and replaced them with ten-year schools.
 Ukrainian grammar schools were re-established when the Nazis invaded in 1941.
 Masopust continued his education at the Simeni Petljura Grammar School until it was closed down nine months after it was reestablished.
 He was able to find a job in a meat factory and avoided forced labor.

 When the Nazis invaded, they set up a ghetto in Dubno where they sent all the Jews in the Western Ukraine.
 Eventually, after robbing them of their possessions, the Nazis transported the inhabitants to the site of an unfinished Soviet airfield near Dubno.
 After undressing them and forcing them into the pits designated for the construction of hangars, they were executed.
 Those who managed to escape the pits to a nearby village were eventually slaughtered along with the families housing them.